jadijadi/lpic1book/1013_change_runlevels_and_shutdown_or_reboot_system.md

 ### upstart
-is not static set of init scripts and understands events. defined in /etc/init.
+is not static set of init scripts and understands events.
+Events are used to trigger tasks or services (jobs).
+Examples are connecting a usb or starting the Apache server only after having network and filesystem.

+jobs are defined in /etc/init and subdirectories.

     initctl list

 being used in ubuntu.

 ### systemd
 uses sockets and a socket will be open for each daemon process but will start the daemon only when needed.
+Understands dependencies.
 Faster and parallel.

     systemctl

+works with units (service, socket, device, mount, automount, target (group of other units), snapshot (save/rollback)). config files has unit type suffix (say cups.service or rpcbind.socket) and are located at /etc/systemd/system

 being used in Fedora based systems and SUSE

+.

+.

+.

+.

+.

+.

+.

+.
+.